stefanjudis/pwt-workshop/lessons/01-tooling/01-getting-started.md

 ```

 > **Note**
 > By default Playwright test runs in full fledged parallel mode and kicks off multiple parallel processes to run your tests.
-This functionality can be tweaked via the `workers` and `fullyParallel` in the `playwright.config.js`, on a test-level or via the command line.
+This functionality can be tweaked via the `workers` and `fullyParallel` property in the `playwright.config.js`, on a test-level or via the command line.
 Find more information [in the docs](https://playwright.dev/docs/test-parallel) or [in this YouTube video](https://www.youtube.com/watch?v=fG0YePSS5iA&list=PLMZDRUOi3a8NtMq3PUS5iJc2pee38rurc&index=11).

 ## `playwright.config.js` — all these options! 🤯